Charlotte LR Payne

 My research focuses on edible insects.

 For the past three years I’ve worked in central rural Japan, Zimbabwe, the Democratic Republic of Congo, and Oaxaca, Mexico.
 My PhD research is based in Southwestern Burkina Faso, where I'm investigating some very exciting edible caterpillars.
 If you’re interested in insect consumption in all or any of these places, please take a look at my research pages, and contact me if you've any questions.

 I write a blog about my current work in English and (sometimes) Japanese.

-In my spare time I mostly try and grow vegetables, arrange flowers, or paint pictures of insects, but I also love hiking, reading, writing, cooking, home-fermenting, running, and wandering around fleamarkets.
+In my spare time I mostly write, read, row, run, & grow vegetables if i can.
+I also love hiking, painting, cooking, home-fermenting, and wandering around fleamarkets.

 Giant hornets, fresh from the nest